 implements a numerical algorithm for phase unwrapping.

 Figures 7.6.2 and 7.6.2 show the effect of the

 unwrap function on the phase response of the example elliptic

 lowpass filter of §7.5.2, modified to contract the zeros from

 the unit circle to a circle of radius

 [B,A] = ellip(4,1,20,0.5); % design lowpass filter B = B .* (0.95).^[1:length(B)]; % contract zeros by 0.95 [H,w] = freqz(B,A); % frequency response theta = angle(H); % phase response thetauw = unwrap(theta); % unwrapped phase responseIn Fig.7.6.2, the phase-response minimum has ``wrapped around'' to the top of the plot.
 In Fig.7.6.2, the phase response is continuous.
-We have contracted the zeros away from the unit circle in this example, because the phase response really does switch discontinuously by radians when frequency passes through a point where the phases crosses zero along the unit circle (see Fig.7.3(b)).
+We have contracted the zeros away from the unit circle in this example, because the phase response really does switch discontinuously by radians when the frequency passes through a point where the phase crosses zero along the unit circle (see Fig.7.3(b)).
 The unwrap function need not modify these discontinuities, but it is free to add or subtract any integer multiple of in order to obtain the ``best looking'' discontinuity.
 Typically, for best results, such discontinuities should alternate between and , making the phase response resemble a distorted ``square wave'', as in Fig.7.3(b).
 A more precise example appears in Fig.10.2.